hdigital/partyfactsdata/codebook/codebook.md

 -   renamed “Prime Minister” into PM in core party *description* field
 -   replaced “–” with “—” in *name* and *name_english* field in core
     parties (around 50)
+-   updated “year_last” with “dissolved” from Wikipedia element

 2018-11-17